yugabyte/cloud-resource-cleanup/README.md

 * `kms_pending_window`: Use this option to specify the number of days before the key actually gets deleted.
 The number of days must be between 7 to 30 inclusive.
 * `kms_key_description`: Use this option to match specfic string in kms key description.
-* `kms_user`: Use this option to specify the jenkins slave AWS ARN for which keys will be deleted.
+* `kms_user`: Use this option to specify AWS ARN of user for which keys will be deleted.

 # Examples